Arriving in Nepal: Visa Processing TipsJanuary 25, 2017 No Responses Mosaic Adventure

 Online Nepal Visa Application Form.
 You can fill out the application form online at home before traveling to Nepal.
 You can visit this site to fill out your immigration papers: http://online.nepalimmigration.gov.np/tourist-visa and print the confirmation.
 You can submit the printed confirmation at the immigration desk.
 This is valid for 15 days only.
 For step by step guidelines on how to do this, click here.

 You can pay for your visa in Euro, US Dollars, Australian Dollars, Canadian Dollars, Hongkong Dollars, and Japanese Yen, but your safest bet is US Dollars.
 It’s also a great idea to keep a small amount in USD which you can exchange in rupees at the airport for your taxi fare.
-After which, try to find a better exchange rate at banks or your hotel.
+After which, try to find a better exchange rate at banks, money exchange counters or your hotel.

 People of these countries do not get a visa on arrival at the immigration entry points of Nepal